 With all other transactions, we are progressing them to the point of exchange.
 Fortunately, we often deal with the same solicitors within affordable housing, and the fantastic relationships that we have developed over the years are really paying off now in terms of helping each other throughout this difficult period.’

-Mortgage Lenders Changing Their Views.
+Mortgage Lenders Changing Their Views

-At the beginning of lock down, several lenders withdrew some of their higher loan to value mortgage products.
+At the beginning of lock down, several lenders withdrew some of their higher loans to value mortgage products.
 There was also concern that existing mortgage applications could not be completed as surveyors were unable to inspect properties.
 However, recently mortgage lenders are now putting their higher loan to value mortgage products back in place and are using digital valuations in addition to physical ones.

 While buyers and sellers may be nervous about the current housing market, it seems that companies at the forefront of processing housing transactions are in fact doing a great job at calming the fears of panicked home movers, by finding alternative methods to keep transactions moving forward to completion stage.

 ‘Overall, the housing market and its partners are coping admirably well in this crisis, and are showing our ability to come up with alternative solutions on helping home movers complete their moving process with no issues.
 Critical transactions are proceeding as normal, even with changes to the normal methods and we are here to assure clients and make sure their needs are being met through this pandemic and beyond.’